,

 What is a water heater dip tube and how does it work?

-Some manufacturers are designing dip tubes in a way to ensure better heater performance by reducing the sediment deposits at the bottom of the tank and increasing the turbulence.
+Some manufacturers design dip tubes to improve heater performance by reducing sediment deposits and increasing turbulence.

 What are the symptoms of a bad water heater dip tube?